Welikathara: Production

 Tissa Abeysekara, previously an "additional dialogue writer" to Lester James Peris, marked his entry as a screenplay writer with Welikathara.
 He went on to become Sri Lanka's foremost script writer thereafter.
-Joe Abeywicrema, who until then was a comedy actor, went on to become a character actor of repute with his magnificent performance.
+Joe Abeywickrema, who until then was a comedy actor, went on to become a character actor of repute with his magnificent performance.

 Gamini Fonseka, who was Sri Lanka's foremost star at that time, gave a significant performance where, in a total reversal of the heroic roles he portrayed, he acted out a character in decline.
 Somadasa Elvitigala added one more feather to his cap with this film after the beautiful musical score he created for Sath Samudura.
 The 1st Assistant Director is Ranjith Newton Fernando and the 2nd Assistant Director is Tissa De Silva.